Matt Emrich Photography

 Every image a couple receives has been personally worked on by me in Photoshop or Lightroom.
 I’m not saying I do a lot of work on each one (most are very good right out of the camera), but I do like to look at each one and apply a little sharpening here, a little color saturation there, etc. I do occasionally tweak some images that I think would look good with a little ‘extra’ something:) For example, sometimes I’ll convert an entire image to black and white but leave the flowers in color.
 Other times I might add a Gaussian blur to parts of an image but leave the subject in clear focus.
 Whenever I do this, I also keep the original image intact, so the couple can choose which one (or both) they like best.

 It takes about two weeks for me to finish a wedding and post the images on the web.
-I use Smugmug and Shutterfly for my clients; they are given a password-protected site where they can view all their images, view a slideshow, order prints, etc.
+I use Smugmug for my clients; they are given a password-protected site where they can view all their images, view a slideshow, order prints, etc.

 As far as albums go, these range in size and price so contact me if you’re interested.
 I’ve had couples call me a year after their wedding, wanting to do an album, and that’s no problem:) You can see the various album options on my contract page.

-and scroll down to ‘Featured Galleries’.
-By clicking on one of the 4 icons in that section you can see exactly what the bride and groom received on their DVDs, view a slideshow of a whole day’s wedding, see what prices are for prints, etc (although you can use your DVDs to make your own prints as well).
+If you’d like to see an example of what a full-day wedding looks like, please visit this link and scroll down to ‘Featured Galleries’.
+By clicking on one of the 4 icons in that section you can see exactly what the bride and groom received, view a slideshow of a whole day’s wedding, see what prices are for prints, etc (although you can make your own prints as well, using the hi-res images you receive from me).